Disclosure: TerraHustle earns from qualifying Amazon purchases at no extra cost to you.

 For dogs with joint concerns or arthritis, pairing a front-clip harness with proper rest matters too — our guide to the best orthopedic dog beds for large dogs covers what to look for when supporting an aging or hard-working dog.

-The PetSafe Easy Walk Deluxe is what I hand to anyone who asks me which front clip harness to start with.
-I’ve used it on three different dogs at this point, including a foster who pulled like a freight train for the first two days before he figured out the martingale loop wasn’t going to let him win that argument.
-The loop tightens slightly when your dog pulls — enough feedback to register, never enough to choke.
+The PetSafe Easy Walk Deluxe is the harness that comes up again and again when you ask trainers what they actually recommend to clients whose dogs pull.
+The martingale loop tightens slightly when your dog pulls — enough feedback to register, never enough to choke — and the redirection is immediate.
 Trainers have recommended it for years, and the reason it keeps showing up at the top of every best front clip dog harness list is simple: it works on the first walk for most dogs, and it keeps working.

 Key Features: